Can I participate in research?

 Is MCC hereditary/are my children more likely to get MCC?

-Probably not.
 There are no data suggesting that MCC runs in families.
+However, in general people, with light skin are at risk for all types of skin cancers.
 In fact, there are no reported cases of MCC occurring in multiple members of one family.
 However, through our cohort of over 1000 patients and others who have contacted us directly, we are now aware of four separate families in which two closely related family members had MCC.
 We do not think this supports the notion that MCC risk particularly runs in families.

 What causes MCC?